 Kidney stones are a painful disorder of the urinary tract, affecting about 10% of Americans.
 Stones occur two times more often in men than in women.
 The pain of having a stone has been compared to that of childbirth.
 The stones grow slowly over several months or years and are made of hard deposits of various minerals, including calcium, uric acid, and oxalate.

 Signs and Symptoms

-Asymptomatic stones may be found by an x-ray for an unrelated condition, or you may have some or all of the following symptoms:
+Asymptomatic stones may be found by an x-ray for an unrelated condition.
+Or you may have symptoms such as: